Efficient Inference for Coupled Hidden Markov Models in Continuous Time and Discrete Space: CONCLUSIONS

 We introduced an efficient posterior inference framework for systems of latent interacting CTMCs, and empirically demonstrated its effectiveness on challenging tasks on latent state inference and parameter learning for both simulated and real data.
 Our proposed approach outperforms the baselines, and in our experiments we saw this performance gap increase with the dimensionality of the problem under consideration.
 A major bottleneck in the training of our method is the cost of simulating trajectories with twisted SMC.
-Recent advances in latent SDEs have shown that \textit{simulation-free} algorithms are possible \citep{bartoshsde}, and we believe adapting these methods to latent IPSs is an exciting avenue for future work.
+Recent advances in latent SDEs have shown that \textit{simulation-free} algorithms are possible \citep{bartosh2025sde, kiyohara2025neural}, and we believe adapting these methods to latent IPSs is an exciting avenue for future work.

-\subsection{Acknowledgements}
+\subsubsection{Acknowledgements}

-This work was supported by the Hasso Plattner Institute (HPI) Research Center in Machine Learning and Data Science at the University of California, Irvine and by the National Institutes of Health under awards R01-LM013344 and R01-CA297869.
+We thank the reviewers for their feedback on improving the paper.
+This work was supported by the National Science Foundation under awards NSF 2505006 and NSF 2425932, by the National Institutes of Health under awards R01-LM013344 and R01CA297869, by the Hasso Plattner Institute (HPI) Research Center in Machine Learning and Data Science at UCI, and by funding support from Google and from SAP.